YashBhongade10/AI-Guard-Agent/README.md

-# 🛡️ AI Guard Agent – EE782 Programming Assignment
+# 🛡️ AI Guard Agent
 **An AI-Powered Room Monitoring System using Voice Control, Face Recognition, and Conversational AI**

 > *Developed for the course EE782: Advanced Topics in Machine Learning (IIT Bombay)*